Press "Enter" to skip to content

 Logo of TAPS IN HONORED GLORY- A Centennial Remembrance.
 Sponsored by TAPS FOR VETERANS

-In November 2021 ceremonies will mark the centennial of The Tomb of the Unknown Soldier.
-A special ceremony “Taps in Honored Glory-The Centennial of Taps at the Tomb of the Unknown Soldier” will be held at the Tanner Amphitheater to commemorate and honor the Unknown Soldier and remember the three buglers (Staff Sergeant Frank Witchey in 1921, Sergeant First Class George Myers in 1958, and Sergeant Major Patrick Mastroleo in 1984) who sounded the call at the Unknown Soldier interments as well as all buglers who have sounded the call on the plaza over the past 100 years.
+In November 2021, ceremonies marked the centennial of the Tomb of the Unknown Soldier.
+A special ceremony, “Taps in Honored Glory-The Centennial of Taps at the Tomb of the Unknown Soldier,” was held at the Tanner Amphitheater to commemorate and honor the Unknown Soldier and to remember the three buglers (Staff Sergeant Frank Witchey in 1921, Sergeant First Class George Myers in 1958, and Sergeant Major Patrick Mastroleo in 1984) who sounded the call at the Unknown Soldier interments, as well as all buglers who have sounded the call on the plaza over the past 100 years.

 Thanks to